Tuesday, October 30, 2018

 Sometimes emulation is better than real hardware!

-I've never previously experienced the Talespin engine and, although I wasn't expecting commercial quality, it's obvious this creator had limits.
+I've never previously experienced a game that uses the Talespin engine.
+And, although I wasn't expecting commercial quality, it's obvious this creator had limits.
 The problem is an agonising wait between each and (almost) every action which is quite poor and spoils the experience.
 Oddly, installing it onto a hard drive didn't present much of a benefit.

-Sadly, my 16MHz Mega STe didn't speed up the gameplay as I initially hoped.
+Sadly, my 16MHz Mega STe didn't speed up the gameplay as I hoped.
+Which was weird!!
 In fact, it made things slightly worse because a few screens suffered palette corruption and its sound effects didn't play correctly.
 So, (sigh) I find myself in new territory here, and thus advise using an emulator like Hatari - I sped up those waits by hitting CMD X.

 Okay, one final screenshot and it's something no adventurer ever wants to see...